What is Deep Tissue Massage?

 - After a workout or bodybuilding

 Since doing her first ever massage course in Level 3 Sports Massage, Carla realised that she had a passion for massage and wanted to take things further by expanding her techniques.
 She then went on to study Level 3 Holistic Therapies as well as a course in Advanced Massage Techniques.
-In 2012 Carla moved to West Sussex from Wales and have gained 4 years experience within the spa industry.
+In 2012 Carla moved to West Sussex from Wales and has gained 4 years experience within the spa industry.
 In 2015 she completed Level 4 Sports Massage at Brighton & Hove City College.

 Find out more about Carla here.

-Patrick Duggan has always been interested in Sports & Fitness & studied Sports Science at Carnegie College, Leeds University.
+Patrick Duggan has always been interested in Sports & Fitness and studied Sports Science at Carnegie College, Leeds University.
 He went on to study Sports & Remedial Massage at the London School of Sports Massage in 2011.
 Patrick is a full member of the Sports Massage Association (SMA) & the Sports Therapy Association (STA).

 Sports Massage is not reserved for the sporty types, Patrick treats as many clients with stiff, sore muscles from the stresses of office work, parenting, hiking and sitting.